 Why your tax return was rejected

 If you receive a rejection notification, it means that the IRS discovered something it deems incorrect, or some information is missing, and it’ll be up to you to fix it so your tax return can be processed correctly.
+Here's what to do if it's your mistake.
 Your tax return might get rejected if you incorrectly entered your:

 Your return can also get flagged for: